Bold Economic Advocacy (BE A) Change Project

 Curriculums available in ENGLISH, SPANISH, FRENCH, and VIETNAMESE.

 We partner with Center for Survivor Agency and Justice (CSAJ) to provide technical assistance and host advocacy trainings that help build the non-lawyer advocate toolbox for addressing consumer rights issues of DV victims and survivors.
 Visit CSAJ's consumer right advocacy page to learn more about their work.

-Connect to one of their latest offerings: ACCESS eCourse
+Connect to one of their latest offerings: Enroll in the ACCESS eCourse

 We are collaborating with our Prevention team to assess the public health and economic impact of access to paid family leave.
 Learn more about the policy-based advocacy work we're doing with NC Families Care Coalition and visit the CDC DELTA site

 We produce, co-host, and lead workshops and trainings that introduce participants to economic and healing justice frameworks and practices.
 Check our Events Page to find news about upcoming economic advocacy-related events.

 Empowered and In Control: 8 Tactics for Healing from Financial Abuse.
 A 20-page zine based on the 2-day training created in collaboration with Money Witch.

 Flexible Funding: A Framework for survivor-centered direct cash programming